EDIFACT EDI Integration Using APIOn January 19, 2023 by Shivam Rawat

 Traditional EDI platforms cost more, take months to integrate, and have long queues for customer support.
 For a business that needs present-day solutions to set up its EDIFACT connection, the ideal choice today is EDI via API, and here’s why.

-Almost every software system, including ERP, WMS, and eCommerce, is becoming API centric.
-An API developer can manage all these systems, but EDIFACT integrations because it requires exclusive EDI developers and infrastructure.
+Almost every software system, including ERP, WMS, and eCommerce, is becoming API-centric.
+An API developer can manage all these systems, but EDIFACT integrations because it require exclusive EDI developers and infrastructure.
 So EDI via API makes total sense to most companies and is seeing increasing adoption.

 Introduction to Zenbridge – EDI-as-API platform